What happens at Environmental Exploration Day?

 Who is eligible to apply?

-High school juniors and sophomores with a minimum weighted grade point average as noted below are encouraged to apply.
+High school juniors and sophomores with a minimum weighted grade point average and accepted seniors who are considering changing majors or are unsure about their major are encouraged to apply.

 How much does it cost?

-The cost to attend this event is $20 per person which includes lunch, transportation, program materials, and a t-shirt.
+The cost to attend this event is $20 per person which includes lunch and program materials.
 A limited number of need-based scholarships are available for this program.
+Please contact Tiffany Mclean at email@example.com for additional information.

 What about my chaperone?

-For questions regarding this program, contact Katie Bennett, College of Natural Resources Recruiter, at email@example.com or 919.515.8659.
+For questions regarding this program, contact Chad Kibbe at firstname.lastname@example.org or call Tiffany McLean at 919-515-6191.

-Sponsored by the NC State Natural Resources Foundation
+This event is sponsored by the NC State Natural Resources Foundation.